soundsonacid/systems-languages/README.md

 # systems-languages
-repository of several example programs written in several systems languages.  each program is designed to highlight a unique aspect of the language.
+several example programs written in several systems languages.  each program is designed to highlight a unique aspect of the language.

+planned:
+zig
+gleam
+vale
+hare
+odin
+nim
+crystal
+d
+v
+beef

+progress on this repo will likely be very slow